-In 2021 Li-Cycle's battery recycling sources by volume were 49% transportation original equipment manufacturers (including recalls), 27% manufacturing scrap, 20% consumer electronics, and 4% energy storage systems (Dec 2021 Investor Presentation).
+In 2021 Li-Cycle's battery recycling sources by volume were 49% transportation original manufacturer equipment including recalls, 27% manufacturing scrap, 20% consumer electronics, and 4% energy storage systems (Li-Cycle Corp.
+2021).
 Li-Cycle appears to follow a staged approach to process recycling sources as they evolve over time: first from small electronics, then transportation, then stationary energy storage.